-I was on the phone with my wife as usual on a Saturday evening last month when the PA system crackled and a stressed voice announced: “The boulevard and all rec yards are closed; offenders will report back to their dorms immediately.”
+I was talking on the phone on a Saturday evening last month when the PA system crackled and a stressed voice announced: “The boulevard and all rec yards are closed; offenders will report back to their dorms immediately.”
 Something serious was clearly afoot, and everyone rushed to the front windows to get a better view.
 People spoke in hushed voices – not the usual clowning – speculating about what might have happened.

 It turns out, eight people had overdosed on ‘spice’ at once; they passed out on the rec yard, laid out side by side on the concrete while nurses and guards ran around with stretchers and wheelchairs trying to keep control and render medical assistance, in that order.
 One of them is dead, one comatose in the hospital at last check, six have recovered and were immediately transferred to higher-level compounds.
 The one who died only had about 30 days left on his sentence.
 You can bet on two things following from that sort of train wreck.
 One, the addicts in here will continue snorting and smoking anything they can find.
 And two, the rest of us will pay for the mess they’re making.